-- Have an active TPAF account.
+- Have an active PERS account.
 Active membership ceases after discontinuance of pension contributions for more than two consecutive years.
-If more than two years have elapsed since the last contribution, and you terminated employment because you were totally and permanently disabled and you continue to be disabled for the same reason(s), special rules apply; see N.J.A.C.
-17:3-6.15 or contact the NJDPB for more information; - Be considered totally and permanently disabled (you must prove that you are physically or mentally incapacitated from performing your normal or assigned job duties or any other position that your employer may assign) as a "direct result of a traumatic event" (see definition of traumatic event to follow); - Be an active member of the TPAF on the date of the traumatic event; - File a Retirement Application through MBOS within five years of the date of the traumatic event; - Provide all accident reports, witness reports, and corroborating evidence on file for all accidents for which you are filing within six months;
+If more than two years have elapsed since the last contribution, and you terminated employment because you were totally and permanently disabled and you continue to be disabled for the same reason(s), special rules apply, see N.J.A.C.
+17:2-6.15 or contact the NJDPB for more information; - Be considered totally and permanently disabled (you must prove that you are physically or mentally incapacitated from performing your normal or assigned job duties or any other position your employer may assign) as a "direct result of a traumatic event" (definition to follow);

-- Be examined by physicians selected by the retirement system.
+- Be an active member of the PERS on the date of the traumatic event: - File a Retirement Application through MBOS within five years of the date of the traumatic event; - Provide all accident reports, witness reports, and corroborating evidence on file for all accidents for which you are filing within six months; - Be examined by physicians selected by the retirement system.
 The examination will be scheduled at no cost to you by the NJDPB.
-Failure to appear at the initial examination will result in future exams being at the member's expense.
-All medical information is kept confidential and used only by the TPAF Board of Trustees in reviewing your claim; and - Be disabled at the time you separated from service as a result of a disability that renders you totally disabled.
+All medical information is kept confidential and used only by the PERS Board of Trustees in reviewing your claim; and - Be disabled at the time you separated from service as a result of a disability that renders you totally disabled.